Membership Update: Your Questions Answered

 Webinar two

-Prior to the webinars questions were welcomed in advance, and the slides for the webinars were built on these topics.
+Questions were welcomed in advance of the webinars, and the content was built around these topics.
 The series of questions below capture the overall context.
-In the resources you can find an additional PDF with answers to specific questions provided on the webinar.
+You can find an additional PDF with answers to specific questions provided on the webinar in the top right of this page under Resources .

 Processing memberships: